 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Michigan Historical Commission series list.
 A significant historical date for this entry is July 4, 1863.

 Location.
 37° 13.817′ N, 85° 20.8′ W. Marker is near Campbellsville, Kentucky, in Taylor County.
 Marker is on Tebbs Bend Road 0.2 miles west of New Columbia Road (Kentucky Route 55), on the left when traveling west.
 Touch for map.
 Marker is in this post office area: Campbellsville KY 42718, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on November 27, 2016.
-This page originally submitted on October 21, 2016, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 245 times since then and 31 times this year.
+It was originally submitted on October 21, 2016, by Tom Bosse of Jefferson City, Tennessee.
+This page has been viewed 300 times since then and 13 times this year.
 Photos: 1, 2, 3. submitted on October 21, 2016, by Tom Bosse of Jefferson City, Tennessee. • Bill Pfingsten was the editor who published this page.